githistory/web-widget-cgg/README.md

 Ever thought about embedding your web based widgets into any website?
 This is a powerful [brunch][lk-brunchio] boilerplate that allows you to create such widgets very efficiently.
-It assumes coffee-script for js and jade for html.
-You can use any css pre-processor of your choice.
+It encourages best practices in all aspects and assumes coffee-script for js and jade for html.
+You can use any css framework / pre-processor of your choice.

 Usage